MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Core/About/about_profiles.md

 ## PROFILES AND EXECUTION POLICY

 The PowerShell execution policy determines, in part, whether you can run scripts and load configuration files, including the profiles.
-The "Restricted" execution policy is the default.
+The **Restricted** execution policy is the default.
 It prevents all scripts from running, including the profiles.
 If you use the "Restricted" policy, the profile does not run, and its contents are not applied.